 Environmental sustainability is increasingly important to organizations and investors alike, driven in part by global regulatory mandates.
 However, IT leaders lack the tools they need to measure, understand, report, and reduce their IT carbon footprints.
 The new Carbon Impact app, developed using Dynatrace® AppEngine, tracks carbon emissions across hybrid and multicloud environments, delivering analytics and recommendations that support carbon-reduction initiatives.

-Toward this end, environmental sustainability is one of the three pillars of environmental, social, and governance (ESG) initiatives.
+As a result, environmental sustainability is one of the three pillars of environmental, social, and governance (ESG) initiatives.
 ESG embodies a set of criteria that guides an organization’s strategy, measures the organization’s impact, and informs potential investors across these three pillars.
 Specifically, the environmental criteria focus on an organization’s utilization of natural resources and the resulting impact on the environment.
-McKinsey summarizes the importance of this focus: “Every company uses energy and resources; every company affects and is affected by the environment.”
-ESG metrics are increasingly important to investors as they evaluate risk; in turn, these metrics are increasingly important to organizations because they measure and disclose their performance.
+McKinsey summarizes the importance of this focus.
+“Every company uses energy and resources; every company affects and is affected by the environment,” the article states.
+ESG metrics are increasingly important to investors as they evaluate risk.
+In turn, these metrics are increasingly important to organizations because they measure and disclose their performance.

 Balancing act or tipping point?

 What motivates us to act?
-We’re driven, to varying degrees, by favorable investment potential, regulatory requirements, competitive advantage, cost savings, and moral imperative.
+The answer, to varying degrees, is favorable investment potential, regulatory requirements, competitive advantage, cost savings, and moral imperative.
 And the time to act is now.
-Anticipating rapid adoption of performance metrics tied to energy consumption, Gartner analyst Stephen White is quoted in the Wall Street Journal, saying, “Sustainability is increasingly becoming a board-level issue with broad companywide mandates flowing down from chief executives to tech leaders.”
+In fact, in an article for the Wall Street Journal, Gartner analyst Stephen White anticipates that organizations will rapidly adopt performance metrics tied to energy consumption.
+“Sustainability is increasingly becoming a board-level issue with broad companywide mandates flowing down from chief executives to tech leaders,” White says.

-Regulatory mandates are one driver that can’t be ignored.
-The Securities and Exchange Commission (SEC) in the US and the European Parliament in the EU are in various stages of adopting stricter reporting rules that will apply to a larger number of companies.
+Regulatory mandates are another driver that organizations can’t ignore.
+As a result, the Securities and Exchange Commission (SEC) in the US and the European Parliament in the EU are adopting stricter reporting rules that will apply to a larger number of companies.
 Globally, the International Sustainability Standards Board (ISSB), established at the UN Climate Change Conference in Glasgow, has developed requirements for climate-related disclosure.
 Sustainability reporting informs investors about sustainability risks and helps focus a company’s sustainability actions.

 Your IT carbon footprint

 Corporate carbon footprint calculations consist of multiple facets, including transportation, waste management, fuel, and electricity consumption.
-Measuring, understanding, and reporting results are important precursors to intelligent reduction actions.
+To that end, measuring, understanding, and reporting results are important precursors to intelligent reduction actions.

 From an IT perspective, the sustainability focus is on carbon emissions from electricity consumption, specifically related to on-premises, hybrid, and multicloud computing.
 Some interesting facts: